| |

 It's a

-don't want to risk exposing them to
+don't want to risk exposing puppies to

-potentially deadly disease, which is why many
+period, which is why many

 veterinarians advise you not to expose